Skip to content Skip to sidebar Skip to footer

 Arattupuzha Pooram: One of the Oldest Temple Festivals in India

-Another magnificent example of Kerala temple festivals is the Arattupuzha Pooram, celebrated at the Arattupuzha Temple.
+Another magnificent example of Temples in Kerala festivals is the Arattupuzha Pooram, celebrated at the Arattupuzha Temple.
 This festival is believed to be more than 1,400 years old and features participation from multiple temples across the region.

 During the celebration, a grand assembly of decorated elephants gathers in ceremonial formation while percussion ensembles perform rhythmic compositions that last for hours.
 Many historians consider the Arattupuzha Pooram to be one of the earliest forms of the Pooram festival tradition that later influenced celebrations like the Thrissur Pooram.